wendabratha/GNdplyi/README.md

     jdbc.database=~/.geonetwork/geonetwork

-<sub>more @ [gis stex][gis stex]</sub>
+<sup>more @ [gis stex][gis stex]</sup>

 At this point the geocatalogue should be properly configured and ready for metadata exchange.
-Try if everything works as planned @ http://localhost or http://\*my-domain-name\*.
+Try if everything works as planned @ http://localhost or http://my-domain-name.

 ---

 Geonetwork database connection and database node configuration is managed in 2 principal configuration files.
-Next section describes how to plug to an external DBMS such as PostGreSQL.
+Next section describes how to plug an external DBMS such as PostGreSQL.

 ### PostGreSQL installation

 Install PostGreSQL.

 `$ sudo apt-get update`
 `$ sudo apt-get install postgresql-9.4`

 If you're getting *"perl: warning: Setting locale failed."* errors while installing packages the postgresql installation on a debian remote server may fail.
 [These guides][askubuntu] should be taken in consideration.